katerinanavab/javadocs/docs/unit02/proj201.md

 #### PART A: Create a MadLibs Story
 <div class="task" markdown="block">

 1. Come up with a fun story to use for MadLibs.
-Yours should be at least **10 sentences** long.
+Yours should be long enough to include at least **10 variables**.
 Choose nouns, verbs, adjectives, etc., that you want the user to fill in, and decide how many blanks you’ll need.
 > Example: "Today, I went to the PLACE to VERB with my ADJECTIVE NOUN.
 It was a ADJECTIVE day, and we had lots of fun!"

 2. In your `main` method, **declare variables** for the parts of the story that the user will input.
 For each _blank_ in the story, you'll need a variable.